 Street art can be found throughout the Pioneer Square neighborhood and makes the perfect backdrop for a picture.
 I’m always amazed at how creative some of our local artists are.
 The Pioneer Square area is one of the artsier photo spots in Seattle and provides a great backdrop if you want to take a selfie.

-In addition to street art, there are many art shows that go on in this area.
+In addition to street art, there are many art shows that go on in this area that make this an Instagram-worthy place in Seattle.
 People have been gathering here since the 1960s, as it was a popular place for art galleries and artist studios.

 The first Thursday of every month is an art walk where you can find local artists selling their work.
 The Pioneer Square Art Walk was even the first art walk in the country when it started in 1981.